Governance of Private Pension Funds

 4.1.
 Pension supervisory authorities should be legally empowered to undertake supervision and should be granted adequate powers and the capacity to exercise these powers.

 4.2 The pension supervisory authority should have the power to conduct necessary supervisory functions according to the nature of the pension system being supervised.
-Adequate supervision of pension funds or plans should focus on legal compliance, financial soundness and control, minimum capital requirements, investment activity, good governance, and integrity, actuarial examination, the supervision of pension plans or fund managers, and the provision for adequate disclosure of information to members.
+Adequate supervision of pension funds or plans should focus on legal compliance, financial soundness and control, minimum capital requirements, investment activity, good governance and integrity, actuarial examination, the supervision of pension plans or fund managers, and the provision for adequate disclosure of information to members.
 Powers should allow for relevant off-site and on-site inspection.

 4.3 Pension supervisory authorities should have comprehensive investigatory and enforcement powers.
-The legal framework that defines conditions and circumstances under which the pension fund supervisor must intervene should be flexible enough to enable the pension supervisor to undertake preventative, protective or punitive actions.
+The legal framework that defines conditions and circumstances under which the pension fund supervisor must intervene should be flexible enough to enable the pension supervisor to undertake preventative, protective, or punitive actions.

 4.4 The pension supervisory authority should be able to conduct a full investigation when a problem is suspected or observed, obliging funds and other relevant parties (such as asset managers, custodians, and auditors) to make documents and information available.
 Necessary powers include imposing corrective measures and remedial actions if the authority’s orders are not carried out.
 The scope of the powers may extend to the power to impose administrative sanctions such as fines, direct management, revoke licenses, and refer matters for criminal prosecution.
 In some cases, powers may include the ability to issue binding regulations.